MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ### Azure Data Explorer markup

 The Azure Data Explorer markup is charged for the premium support option provided with your data ingestion and engine clusters.
 It's billed based on the number of engine vCPUs in the cluster and isn't charged for dev clusters.
 Your costs change based on the number of hours, days, or months configured in the engine instances component.
+Optionally select a **Savings Options** plan.
 For more information, see [Azure Data Explorer pricing - FAQ](https://azure.microsoft.com/pricing/details/data-explorer/#faq).

 ### Support